 - are full of complex, subtextual dialogue

 - have an impactful ending

-Her directing skills are further enhanced by her experience in various production roles on short films: editor (Final Cut Pro), camera operator, sound editor, sound recordist, boom operator, casting director, production manager, first assistant director.
+Her directing skills are further enhanced by her experience in various production roles on short films: editor, camera operator, sound editor, sound recordist, boom operator, casting director, production manager, first assistant director.